Skip to content

 Run prepared Cypher statements

-Just like we have SQL injection in relational databases, we can also have Cypher injection in graph databases.
-This is when a user can manipulate the query to execute arbitrary code that can threaten the integrity of the data.
-As a best practice, it’s generally a good idea to provide parameters to your Cypher queries instead of using string literals in your code.
+Similar to SQL injection in relational databases, it is possible to have Cypher injection in graph databases.
+This is when a malicious input can manipulate dynamically generated Cypher queries to execute arbitrary code.
+To avoid such security issues, it is generally a good practice to provide parameters to your Cypher queries instead of using concatenated string queries.

-This section shows to run prepared Cypher statements with parameters while working with a client API in Kùzu.
+This section shows how to run prepared Cypher statements with parameters.

 Why use parameters?

 Consider a scenario where you want to retrieve all persons in a database who are older than a certain age.
-Instead of hardcoding the age value into a Cypher query, it would make more sense to pass it as a parameter to the query, so that the same query can be reused for other values.
+Instead of recreating the Cypher query with a hardcoded age value, it is more efficient to pass the age as a parameter to the query, so that the same query can be reused for different values.

 Syntax

-The $min_age and $max_age variables in the Cypher query are mapped to the min_age and max_age keys in the parameters dictionary, which then retrieve the values from the declared Python variables.
+The $min_age and $max_age variables in the Cypher query are mapped to the min_age and max_age keys in the parameters dictionary.

 min_age = 18